The Art Law Review: Netherlands

 People have a fascination with forgery.
 There is something of a Robin Hood complex about it all: only the ultra-rich are being swindled, so what's really the harm?
 The Frankfurter Allgemeine once called art forgery 'the most moral way to embezzlement'.
 According to the famous London-based art dealer James Butterwick, the estimated value of fake art in circulation could exceed half a billion dollars.

-The court furthermore concluded that the Van Gogh Museum had not breached such a duty of care, as there is no uniform legal framework.
-Roubrocks had approached the Van Gogh Museum, whose advice was free and he was also free to ask someone else; the Museum had sufficiently justified its clear conclusions as to provenance, iconography, style, technique, colours and signature; and, finally, the museum is entitled to disagree with other experts.
+The court furthermore concluded that the Van Gogh Museum had not breached this duty of care, as there is no uniform legal framework.
+Roubrocks had approached the Van Gogh Museum, whose advice was free (and he was also free to ask others); the Museum had sufficiently justified its clear conclusions as to provenance, iconography, style, technique, colours and signature; and, finally, the Museum is entitled to disagree with other experts.

 i Private sales and auctions

-This last question was brought to the attention of the District Court of Amsterdam33 in a matter concerning the sale of two Tang dynasty horse statues.
-The buyer rescinded the purchase 16 days after the event because of doubts about the origin of the statues.34 However, the seller claimed not to be a professional art dealer, leaving the buyer with limited options of withdrawal from the agreement.
-The Court, however, ruled35 that the seller did not act on his own behalf, having received the figurines on consignment, and that the frequency with which he traded for profit did in fact land him in the field of professional traders.36 The Court ruled therefore that the buyer could withdraw from the agreement.
+This last question was brought to the attention of the District Court of Amsterdam32 in a matter concerning the sale of two Tang dynasty horse statues.
+The buyer rescinded the purchase 16 days after the event because of doubts about the origin of the statues.33 However, the seller claimed not to be a professional art dealer, leaving the buyer with limited options of withdrawal from the agreement.
+The Court, however, ruled34 that the seller did not act on his own behalf, having received the figurines on consignment, and that the frequency with which he traded for profit did in fact land him in the field of professional traders.35 The Court ruled therefore that the buyer could withdraw from the agreement.
 On 12 October 2021, the judgment of the District Court was upheld in appeal.36

 ii Art loans